 This new course will give students the confidence and knowledge consolidation to approach Year 11 with enthusiasm.
 This will be particularly important for the

 Raise your hand if you’ve ever felt worried, anxious or nervous about taking exams?
 Let’s face it, at some point we all have felt those pangs.

-These feelings can happen not only when facing exams but also in a multitude
+These feelings can happen not only when facing

 “The NSPCC have recently expressed concern that children and young people are increasingly being tutored or coached for academic subjects without proper scrutiny being given to the people allowed to work in close proximity with them.
 In this episode, we